yktt-nuane/predict-ponv/README.md

 ## How to use

-Enter the information below to predict whether it will be PONV or not.
+Enter the information below to predict whether it will be PONV or not and answer if prophylaxis is needed.

 ・height
 ・smoke